|Type of record:||Monument|

 May 2019.
 Breckland National Mapping Programme.

-The above earthwork has been incorporated into NHER 30470 along with further features relating to Lynford park and gardens identified from the Aerial Investigation and Mapping (AIM) survey.
-The Monument Polygon defining NHER 61075 has been amended to correlate with the location and extent of the feature on the lidar imagery (S1)
+This earthwork has not been transcribed separately - the transcription has been recorded as part of NHER 30470 along with further features relating to Lynford Park and Gardens identified from the Aerial Investigation and Mapping (AIM) survey.
+The mapped extent of this existing HER record has however been amended to correlate with the location and extent of the feature on the lidar imagery .

 - HOLLOW (Post Medieval - 1540 AD to 1900 AD)